 If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
 It can decrease the life of your heating element, because it has to work more to heat water.

 Hard water minerals accumulate on your skin and in your hair, causing it to dry out.
 It can also contribute to painful razor burn.

 Soft water is more efficient at washing away soap residue, so you’ll have softer skin and shinier hair.
 Plus, your clothes will look brighter and your dishes will have fewer spots.

 Less Soap and Cleaning Time

-When you have hard water, you have to use additional soap for a decent lather.
+When you have hard water, you have to use additional soap for a good lather.
 The minerals in hard water react with soap.
-This creates a scum on showers.
+This creates a scum on sinks.

 With soft water, you won’t need to waste as much time cleaning to get rid of soap scum.
 You’ll also use less soap.